MOVEMENT AND IDENTIFICATION

 - Able to create or modify custom statements from the account screen.

-- For both large and small animal CVI's.
+- For both large and small animal CVIs.

 - Ability to add Test/Accession information.

-- Immediate submission to state animal health officials.
+- Immediate submission to State Animal Health Officials.

 Information:

-Download VET-CVI on IOS, Android or Windows devices:
+Download VET CVI on IOS, Android, or Windows devices:

 Veterinary Services Process Streamlining (VSPS)

 - The U.S. Department of Agriculture offers a web-based system that is free.
-It requires internet connectivity to fill out and submit certificates and it requires a log-in.
+It requires internet connectivity to fill out and submit certificates, and it requires a log-in.
 This system can only be used for the following large animal species: alpaca, bison, bovine, caprine, cervidae, equine, llama, ovine, and porcine.
 Veterinarians must have a level 2 USDA eAuthentication to use this service.

 - Request Level 2 USDA eAuthentication